python/cpython/Doc/faq/library.rst

 The :mod:`unittest` module is a fancier testing framework modelled on Java and Smalltalk testing frameworks.

-For testing, it helps to write the program so that it may be easily tested by using good modular design.
+To make testing easier, you should use good modular design in your program.
 Your program should have almost all functionality encapsulated in either functions or class methods -- and this sometimes has the surprising and delightful effect of making the program run faster (because local variable accesses are faster than global accesses).
 Furthermore the program